laurafTX/HoustonMuseums/README.md

 # HoustonMuseums
 Listing of museums branches in the Houston Public Library System in Houston, TX.
-This includes list of borrowing branches, not specialized units like the Clayton Library or the Archives,
+This includes list of borrowing branches, not specialized units like the Clayton Library or the Archives, The most basic of READMEs should still include a few main pieces of information.
+Title — What is your app/project called?
+Overview — Why did you start this project?
+Features — What are some key things your project can do?
+Running the project — How could someone else get your code working for them?
+Dependencies — What are the main outside resources your project needs to run?